Nita Engle Style Watercolor Impressions for Landscapes

 carolschulz.zenfolio.com REGISTER NOW

-These are techniques that all watercolor painters, regardless of level of expertise, can add to their tool kit.
+I teach techniques that all watercolor painters, regardless of level of expertise, can add to their tool kit.
 It is my style to work interactively with workshop participants and I will be there with you to answer questions and address problems as they arise.
-With Nita’s palette, all mistakes are correctable.
+We all make mistakes and all mistakes are correctable!
 Plan to have fun on this journey of watercolor exploration, as you watch your newly learned techniques paint your landscapes for you!

-This workshop is fun and different from my 2015 workshop.
+This workshop is fun and different from my 2015 and 2016 workshops.
 I invite you to come and play with color and expand your capabilities to create breath-taking foliage and landscapes.
 And, bring your sense of humor!

-Mostly self-taught, Schulz sought out specialized training from selected, admired watercolorists, including Mark Hobson of British Columbia and Nita Engle of Michigan.
+Mostly self-taught, Schulz sought out specialized training from selected, admired watercolorists, including Mark Hobson of British Columbia, and Nita Engle and Tom Lynch.
 An impressionist at heart, Schulz uses bold colors and melds together diverse techniques to accomplish her work.
 “Do what works.
 And, paint what YOU and YOUR AUDIENCE enjoy!
 Nature is beautiful; make it so.”
-After over a decade of watercolor painting, showing, and marketing, she has sold 1500 paintings and several thousand prints.
+After over fifteen years of watercolor painting, showing, and marketing, she has sold 1500 paintings and several thousand prints.
 Her work can be found in homes and private collections on several continents.

 Impressionism is best when it is just real enough to fool your eye into experiencing a believable landscape scene.
 Personally, I like to focus on the myriad variations of sky and foliage, the patterns they form, and their response to seasonal change.
 When looking at my landscapes I want you to be able to "feel" the air temperature and humidity, to "smell" the vegetation, to "hear" the sound of the rustling trees and the birds circling through the air.
 I would like you to feel invited to step through the picture frame and stand in the scene.
 This does not require a depiction of photographic reality.
 Painters are not photographers.
 We strive to go a step beyond that and transcend what your eye would see through a camera lens.
 Using impressionistic techniques, we fool your eye into experiencing detail that is implied, but not depicted.
 This works because the human brain instinctively strives to create order and completion where it does not exist.
 The mind will "fill in the blanks" created by impressionist techniques and make you believe in the scene's veracity.
 It is this universally human mental process that has kept impressionism popular for the last century, and continues to keep its images exciting and fresh.
 No matter how long you own a good impressionist painting, you will come back to studying it again and again.
 It will not fade into the wallpaper on which it hangs.
 It will keep luring your eye back to it to revisit the mind’s process of completion and to find exciting, new solutions.
 This process is rewarding to the human brain.
 It makes you feel good.
 This, I believe, is what makes impressionism timeless.